 We’ll be joined by a prison leaver who is now in work, who will be telling their own personal story of working with Catch22, along with employers who have experience in this area who will share best practice.

-If you are interested in attending the event, or would like to find out more about how you can provide sustainable jobs and recruit from a diverse talent pool, please get in touch with our Employability team.
+If you would like to find out more about how you can provide sustainable jobs and recruit from a diverse talent pool, please get in touch with our Employability team.

 We are holding a virtual jobs fair on Employability Day for the young care leavers involved in our Bright Light programme.
 Our panel will give an overview of the types of roles and training that they offer and the different career pathways that this could lead to, along with the support that Bright Light can offer, before opening up the floor to our attendees to ask questions about entering the workforce.